MrMTester/the-crunchy-mouthful/README.md

-# Solo Quest: The Crunchy Mouthful
+# The Crunchy Mouthful
 **`Quest giver: Chef Sven`**
 >I want to open up a new food cart.
 Expand the business, reach new customers, you know the typical moves.
-I have the location already picked out.
-I mean its a cart so there is not a set location so picking out the location was not really difficult.
+I have the location already picked out...
+I mean its a cart so there is not a set location.
+Picking out the location was not really difficult.
 What I really need help with is making the system for purchases.
 I am scaling down my menu so I need some different requirements.
 Help me and you can have free meals for a month.

 ##### Objectives
 - Create issues on GitHub